ty-anderson/mkdocs_test/docs/access_excel.md

 ![Convert to Formulas](./images/Using%20the%20Model%20in%20a%20Pivot%20Table.png)

 After a few seconds you should be able to move the formulas around to build your spreadsheet out.

+You'll also need to login once you connect.